danielang2020/danielang2020.github.io/documents/freqtrade.md

 >- Generate backtest report output.

 > Both Backtesting and Hyperopt include exchange default fees in the calculation.
 Custom fees can be passed to backtesting/hyperopt by specifiying the --fee argument.

+## Strategy Customization
+### Deploy your own strategy
+#### Anatomy of a strategy
+> A strategy file contains all the information needed to build a good strategy:
+   >>- Indicators
+   >>- Buy strategy rules
+   >>- Sell strategy rules
+   >>- Minimal ROI recommended
+   >>- Stopless strongly recommended

+#### Dataframe
+> Freqtrade uses [pandas](https://pandas.pydata.org/) to store/provide the candlestick(OHLCV) data.
+> Each row in a dataframe corresponds to one candle on a chart, with the latest candle always being the last in the dataframe(sorted by date).

+> As a dataframe is a table, simple python comparisions like the following will not work
+>```
+> if dataframe['rsi'] > 30:
+>     dataframe['buy'] = 1
+>```
+> The above section will fail with The truth value of a series is ambiguous.
+> This must instead be written in a pandas-compatible way, so the operation is performed across the whole dataframe.
+>```
+> dataframe.loc[
+>      (dataframe['rsi'] > 30)
+>      , 'buy'] = 1
+>```
+> With this section, you have a new column in your dataframe, which has 1 assigned whenever RSI is above 30.

+#### Customize Indicators
+> Buy and sell strategies need indicators.
+You can add more indicators by extending the list contained in the method populate_indicators() from your strategy file.

+> You should only add the indicators used in either populate_buy_trend() or populate_sell_trend(), or to populate another indicator, otherwise performance may suffer.

+> It's important to always return the dataframe without removing/modifing the columns "open","hight","low","close","volumn", otherwise these fields would contain something unexpected.

+#### Strategy startup period
+> Most indicators have an instable startup period, in which they are either not available(NaN), or the calculation is incorrect.
+This can lead to inconsistancies, since Freqtrade does not know how long this instable period should be.
+To account for this, the strategy can be assigned the startup_candle_count attribute.
+This should be set to the maximum number of candles that the strategy requires to calculate stable indicators.

+#### Buy signal rules